JoseDavidSS/CE_Architecture1.ISA-App/README.md

-# CE_Architecture1.ISA-App
+# ISA App
-This project is based on graphics and text generation app
+This project is based on graphics and text generation app.
+This is the first individual project for the CE Architecture 1 course.